pjholmes/bluesky-api-client/README.md

 1. npm install

-2. Chnage the code in intex.ts to login with your identifier
+2. Change the code in index.ts to login with your own identifier

+3. Un-comment other calls as desired

-3. export BLUESKY_PASSWORD="mySecretPassword"
+4. export BLUESKY_PASSWORD="mySecretPassword"

-4. npx tsc
+5. run `npx tsc`

 > Note: (I got 3 errors messages but still get expected results at runtime)

-5. node ./dist/index.js
+6. run `node ./dist/index.js`